Now and then it’s good to pause in our pursuit of happiness and just be happy.

 Given her love of dogs, Dakota really enjoys this game.
 And today, she seemed to enjoy it more than ever before.
 She was a happy child indeed!
 And the fun didn’t end there, because when I moved back to my chores, her Mum took over and they carried on playing.

-Playing with Dakota took my mind off of the seemingly never ending ‘to do’ list and I was able to relax and have fun with her.
-But more than this, I realised that I was able to give my child the most precious gift of all: my time and attention!
+Playing with Dakota took my mind off of the seemingly never-ending ‘to do’ list and I was able to relax and have fun with her.
+But more than this, I realised that I was able to give my child the most precious gift of all: my time and attention (the house was still a mess, but she didn’t even notice)!
 The fact that I was able to do so during such a busy and tiring time, made it all the more special and rewarding.
 And for the second time in this post, I will say ‘and the fun didn’t end there’!

 Soon after, we were all helping each other to get Dakota dressed and fed so she could be taken to her dancing and drama class.
 My job was to get lunch ready and then help Dakota eat, while her Mum had her lunch and got everything else ready for their trip to the nearby town.